 4. Impact assessment — What external actions did the agent take after the fault origin?
 Reversible or not?
 User-facing impact?
 Cost impact?

-5. Root cause — Model limitation (the base model hallucinates reliably on this input type)?
-Prompt design flaw (the system prompt did not constrain entity references)?
+5. Contributing factors — Model limitation (the base model hallucinates reliably on this input type)?
+Prompt design flaw (the system prompt didn't constrain entity references)?
 Tool interface issue (the tool returned ambiguous data)?
 Data contamination (a retrieved document carried misleading content)?
-One root cause, clearly named.
+Name the forces clearly.

 6. Detection gap — Why did this reach the user?
 No eval test for the failure pattern?
 Insufficient monitoring?
-Blast radius larger than expected because no guard rails?
+Blast radius larger than expected because no guardrails?
 The detection gap is the most important finding.
-It drives the prevention work.
+It drives all prevention work.
 Everything else is description.

 Structural choices that decide whether the next incident takes ten minutes or ten hours.

-Emit a structured trace event at every LLM call boundary — step number, input token count, model version, output summary, tool calls triggered
+Emit a structured trace event at every LLM call boundary — step number, input token count, model version, finish reason, tool calls triggered

-Store anomaly flags — entity hallucination, tool arg mismatch, context drift — as structured fields on trace events.
+Store anomaly flags — entity hallucination, tool arg mismatch, context drift, output truncation — as structured JSON arrays on spans.
 Free-form log text is not searchable evidence

 Retain full session traces for at least 30 days.
 Most agent incidents surface days after the session ran [12]